One of 2 victims in Manchester synagogue attack was accidentally shot by police

-Police said local residents Adrian Daulby, 53, and Melvin Cravitz, 66, died in the attack on the Heaton Park Congregation Synagogue in the Manchester suburb of Crumpsall on Thursday.
+Police said local residents Adrian Daulby, 53, and Melvin Cravitz, 66, died in Thursday's attack on the Heaton Park Congregation Synagogue on Yom Kippur, the holiest day in the Jewish calendar.
 Three other people are hospitalized in serious condition.

 Police shot and killed a suspect seven minutes after he rammed a car into pedestrians outside the synagogue and then attacked them with a knife in what the police force called an act of terrorism.
 He wore what appeared to be an explosives belt, which was found to be fake.